13 Benefits of Hiring an Accountant for Your Business

 This is one of the major advantages of keeping a great accountant on staff.
 They will grow right alongside your company and personnel, making their expertise as one of your team members increasingly valuable over time.

-13. Ensure Security of Financial and Other Sensitive Records
+13. Ensure the Security of Financial and Other Sensitive Records

 An experienced accountant will stay up to date with data protection standards, especially as the internet becomes increasingly essential to business and risks of exposure skyrocket.